Quantifying the Persona Effect in LLM Simulations: Conclusion and Recommendation

 \section{Conclusion and Recommendation}

-Our study reveals that persona variables account for less than 10\% of variance in human annotations across most NLP datasets we considered.
-The use of persona prompting offers modest and inconsistent improvements across different tasks.
-The improvement is most produced in cases where the annotators largely disagree but only by a small margin (high entropy, low standard deviation).
-By running a case study with opinion survey data, we uncovered a linear relationship between target and predicted $R^2$ values.
+Our study reveals that persona variables account for less than 10\% of variance in human annotations across most NLP datasets we consider.
+The use of persona prompting offers modest yet significant improvements across different tasks.
+The improvement is most pronounced in cases where the annotators largely disagree but only by a small margin (high entropy-low standard deviation).
+By running a case study with U.S. opinion survey data, we uncover a linear relationship between target and predicted $R^2$ values.
 Alarmingly, when the target $R^2$ value falls below 0.1, the predicted $R^2$ often drops to zero.
-This could explain the small and inconsistent improvements observed in NLP tasks with persona prompting, as existing datasets often have $R^2$ values smaller than 0.1.
+This could explain the small improvements observed in NLP tasks with persona prompting, as existing datasets often have $R^2$ values smaller than 0.1.

-Given these insights, we have the following recommendations:
+Based on these insights, we offer the following recommendations:

-1) \textbf{Exercise Caution in LLM Simulation Work in NLP Settings} In light of our findings, we advise caution for researchers intending to use LLMs to simulate text annotations from different perspectives.
+1) \textbf{Exercise Caution in LLM-Based Simulations:} In light of our findings, we advise caution for researchers intending to use LLMs for simulation purposes, especially in NLP tasks where persona variables' influence is likely weak (low target $R^2$).
+If the goal is to merely improve model generation diversity, without prioritizing the fidelity of the model output towards the persona variables, applying persona prompting as is may suffice.
+However, if the goal is to faithfully simulate human behavior, achieving high fidelity could be challenging.
 Unvalidated, zero-shot simulations with LLMs may not yield reliable results.
+Therefore, thorough validation and potentially fine-tuning are essential to ensure simulation fidelity.

-2) \textbf{Implement More Strategic Dataset Design:} As persona variables in existing datasets account for only~10\% of human annotation variation, deliberate and strategic dataset design is imperative for advancing human-centric NLP research.
-One approach could be to be more conscientious about the persona variables collected in future datasets and include more nuanced and target questions that probe individual-level characteristics such as attitudes and behaviors, as exemplified by~\citet{kumar_designing_2021}, which as a result has a relatively high target $R^2$.
-However, this approach is not without challenges, including ethical concerns as well as receiving intentionally inaccurate responses to sensitive demographic questions in crowdsourcing~\cite{huang-etal-2023-incorporating}.
-Furthermore, we call for the expansion of dataset collection efforts to include more diverse cultural perspectives, noting the scarcity of datasets that include annotator persona information from non-U.S. contexts, not to mention a multilingual one.
+2) \textbf{Implement More Strategic Dataset Design:} The collection of persona information should be driven by clear objectives.
+If the aim is to understand how different groups annotate data, collecting only demographic information might be adequate but limited in scope for generalization of findings beyond the specific dataset.
+For behavioral simulation, a careful selection of persona variables is needed to increase the target $R^2$ and achieve better predictability.
+Future datasets could include more nuanced and targeted questions probing individual characteristics such as attitudes, beliefs, and behaviors.
+Moving forward, it is crucial to expand dataset collection efforts to encompass diverse cultural perspectives and multiple languages, especially those from non-U.S. contexts, to make language technologies more equitable globally.